SatArw/efficientdet/readme.md

-Checkpoints, configurations and tfevent files for training efficientdet on elevator button dataset.
+Checkpoints, configurations and tfevent files for training efficientdet-d0 512x512 on elevator button dataset.